PseudoDesign/pseudo-design-linux-dev/docs/intro.md

 * [Meta Layer](https://docs.yoctoproject.org/ref-manual/terms.html#term-Layer) - A collection of related recipes.
 If you're making a one-off project, you'll probably create a single, custom meta layer to track all of your changes.
 As time passes and your projects grow more complex, you will create meta layers for each modular component of your projects.
 * [Machine](https://docs.yoctoproject.org/ref-manual/variables.html#term-MACHINE) - A target piece of hardware for which your Image is built.
 If you're using an eval kit or SoM, the machine-specific definitions are typically provided by the hardware manufacturer.
 * [Distro](https://docs.yoctoproject.org/ref-manual/variables.html#term-DISTRO) -
-* [Image](https://docs.yoctoproject.org/ref-manual/terms.html#term-Image) - A binary output that's run on a specific machine.
+* [Image](https://docs.yoctoproject.org/ref-manual/terms.html#term-Image) - A binary output that's run on a specific machine (for example, an SD card image for a Raspberry Pi).
 Different images typically include different packages, but still function on multiple machines.
 Typically, you'll have a `core-image-minimal` which builds the smallest possible image to boot your system, and `core-image-development`, which additionally includes tools helpful for hardware & software development.
 * Releases (aka branches)

 I'd also recommend reading at least the bolded portion of the official [What I wish I’d known about Yocto Project](https://docs.yoctoproject.org/what-i-wish-id-known.html) document.
 A lot of it will be over your head now, but it's a good document to come back and read every now and then, no matter how much experieince you may have.